How do you like your popcorn? Salty, we hope — because you’ll need to take a massive pinch of the stuff along with this list.

 Who’s in it?
 The Queen’s Gambit’s Anya Taylor-Joy leads the cast, which also includes Thomasin McKenzie (JoJo Rabbit), The Crown’s Matt Smith and British acting grandees Diana Rigg and Terence Stamp.

 What’s it about?
 The latest offering from Edgar Wright (Hot Fuzz, Baby Driver), it’s a psychological horror set in 1960s London.
 Taylor-Joy’s character meets an enigmatic, dazzling singer — but soon time seems to fall apart.
 Intriguing.

 When should it be released?
-After being pushed back from an original release date of August 14, 2020, the film is now aiming for a February 26, 2021 debut.
+After being pushed back from an original release date of August 14, 2020, and another slated date of February 26, 2021, the film is now aiming for an April 23, 2021 debut.